Integration as a Sustainability Teaching Tool

 Why is integration so important in a green curriculum?
 What are the dangers of reductionism?

-A main lesson of ecology (indeed, the essential science of ecology) is that everything is interconnected.
+A main lesson of ecology (indeed, the essential science of ecology and sustainability) is that everything is interconnected.
 But the longer our students stay in school, the more they are "subjected" to disconnection — taught, through subject specialization and reductionism, a worldview in which everything is disconnected.
-They can’t see the real world "forest" that is life for all the homework and marks given out as "trees."
+They can't see the real world "forest" that is life for all the homework and marks given out as "trees."

-Simply teaching the phrase "everything is interconnected" doesn't work if our students don't see and experience everything interconnected.
+Simply teaching the phrase "everything is interconnected" doesn't work if our students don't see and experience everything as interconnected.
 We fragment the story of life for our students by ringing bells to change subjects, or by stating, "Now it's time for math, boys and girls."
+(Don't numbers show up throughout our school days and our lives?)

 This separation of subjects and fragmentation of learning makes life less intelligible to students, further disconnecting them from the rest of Nature (which doesn't ring bells, switch subjects, or suddenly turn to math at 10 o'clock).